flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-component-types/form-elements/select-form-field.md

 #### General

-* **Process data key** - creates the binding between form element and process data, so it can be later used in [decisions](../../../node/exclusive-gateway-node.md), [business rules](../../../node/task-node/task-node.md) or [integrations](../../../node/message-send-received-task-node.md)
+* **Process data key** - creates the binding between form element and process data so it can be later used in [decisions](../../../node/exclusive-gateway-node.md), [business rules](../../../node/task-node/task-node.md) or [integrations](../../../node/message-send-received-task-node.md)

 #### Properties